hornjason/ocp4-vsphere/README.md

     sshKey: ''

 ## Scaling
-To add additional nodes to a successful installation can be accomplished by editing the terraform.tfvars and changing the variable
+To add additional nodes to a successful installation can be accomplished by editing the terraform.tfvars and changing the bootstrap_complete variable to True and adding the additional IPs for all new nodes being added, either control-plane or worker.

-> bootstrap_complete
+> bootstrap_complete = "true"
+> compute_ips = ["10.0.0.30", "10.0.0.31", "10.0.0.32", ]

 ## UML diagrams